Leon Wisskirchen • 2021-10-21

 🪙 Crypto

-The responsible body for the application to obtain the relevant license is the relevant national banking authority, in Germany the BaFin and somtimes the European Central Bank.
+The responsible body for the application to obtain the relevant license is the relevant national banking authority, in Germany the BaFin and comtimes the European Central Bank.

 The application must contain, among other things, detailed information on the business model, business processes and business plan as well as a description of the measures taken to meet the requirements for risk management and internal control.